-Transport yourself into the glorious past by visiting our many historic sites, museums, and halls of fame.
-Or simply stroll around town and take in the historical architecture and Victorian era homes.
+Transport yourself into the glorious past by visiting our many historic sites, museums and halls of fame.
+Or simply stroll around town and take in the historical architecture and Victorian-era homes.

-1) Saratoga National Historic Park
+1. Saratoga National Historic Park

 2) Ulysses S. Grant Cottage

-Grant's cottage has his original furnishings, decorations, and personal items, including the bed where he died in 1885.
+Grant's Cottage has his original furnishings, decorations and personal items, including the bed where he died in 1885.
 This Living History museum offers a variety of events from Memorial Day through Labor Day, and Columbus Day weekend.

-Located in the former Washington Bathhouse, a historic building in the Saratoga Spa State Park, the musuem puts on events and houses an extensive collection of archives and exhibits.
+Located in the former Washington Bathhouse, a historic building in the Saratoga Spa State Park, the museum puts on events and houses an extensive collection of archives and exhibits.
 You might also want to check it out as a great place to hold a wedding.

 4) National Museum of Racing and Hall of Fame

-5) Brookside Historical Society
+5) Saratoga County Historical Society at Brookside Museum

 6) Saratoga Automobile Museum